 Remember that you’ll need to have PDO, and pdo_mysql enabled in your php.ini.

-There are three other items that can be configured.
+There are a few other items that can be configured.
 Most developers complete these laundry-list items, but they’re not required for this tutorial.
 One is defining a custom string (or “salt”) for use in security hashes.
 The second is defining a custom number (or “seed”) for use in encryption.
-The third item is allowing CakePHP write access to its tmp folder.

 /** * A random string used in security hashing methods. */ Configure::write('Security.salt', 'pl345e-P45s_7h3*S@l7!');

 The cipher seed is used for encrypt/decrypt strings.
-Change the default seed value by editing /app/Config/core.php line 192.
-It doesn’t much matter what the new value is, as long as it’s not easily guessed:
+Change the default Security.cipherSeed value by editing /app/Config/core.php.
+The replacement value should be a large random integer:

 /** * A random numeric string (digits only) used to encrypt/decrypt strings. */ Configure::write('Security.cipherSeed', '7485712659625147843639846751');

-Occasionally a new user will run into mod_rewrite issues.
-For example if the CakePHP welcome page looks a little funny (no images or css styles), it probably means mod_rewrite isn’t functioning on your system.
-Please refer to one of the sections below about url rewriting for your webserver to get you up and running:
+Occasionally new users will run into mod_rewrite issues.
+For example if the CakePHP welcome page looks a little funny (no images or CSS styles), it probably means mod_rewrite is not functioning on your system.
+Please refer to one of the sections below about URL rewriting for your webserver to get you up and running:

 Now continue to Blog Tutorial - Adding a layer to start building your first CakePHP application.